 Gregory Peck movies: Memorable miscasting in David O. Selznick’s Western

-Gregory Peck is Turner Classic Movies’ “Summer Under the Stars” star today, Aug.
-15, 2013.
-TCM is currently showing Raoul Walsh’s good-looking but not too exciting Captain Horatio Hornblower (1951), with Peck in the title role and Virginia Mayo as his leading lady.
+Gregory Peck is Turner Classic Movies’ “Summer Under the Stars” star on Aug.
+15. TCM is currently showing Raoul Walsh’s good-looking but not too exciting Captain Horatio Hornblower (1951), with Peck in the title role and Virginia Mayo as his leading lady.
 (See Gregory Peck movie schedule further below.)

 Next in line is Zoltan Korda’s crime melodrama The Macomber Affair (1947), based on a story by Ernest Hemingway about a troubled married couple and their safari guide.
 This is another good-looking film – black-and-white cinematography by veteran Karl Struss, whose credits ranged from the 1920 Gloria Swanson melo Something to Think About to Charles Chaplin’s The Great Dictator.
 Unfortunately, the psychology, the romance, and some of the acting found in The Macomber Affair is – at best – superficial.
 Joan Bennett and Gregory Peck look great, but both did much better work elsewhere.
 The same goes for Victor Victoria‘s Robert Preston.
 Note: Five years later, Gregory Peck would revisit Hemingway in The Snows of Kilimanjaro, co-starring Ava Gardner and Susan Hayward.